noi-techpark/webcomp-boilerplate/README.md

 If you want to test the webcomponent on a local instance of the [webcomponent store](https://webcomponents.opendatahub.com/) to make sure that it will run correctly also on the real store.
 You can also access the webcomponent running in a simple separated docker container outside of the store.

+If you have already developed your webcomponent and now want to test it on a local instance of the store, just copy `.env.example`, `docker-compose.yml`, `wcs-manifest.json` and `infrastructure/docker` into your root folder.
+Adjust your `package.json` and `wcs-manifest.json` files as described on the top of this readme.
+Then follow the instructions below.

+For accessing the webcomponent in a separated docker in the browser you will need a server (e.g. webpack dev-server) that is hosting a page which includes the webcomponent tag, as well as the script defining it.
+This page needs to be hosted on port 8080 as specified in your docker-compose file.

 ### Installation

 Install [Docker](https://docs.docker.com/install/) (with Docker Compose) locally on your machine.